Updated 7th July 2021

-Due to the coronavirus outbreak the NHS is under more pressure than ever before.
-Hospitals are reducing their workload as far as possible to prepare themselves for the expected number of coronavirus cases.
 In the interests of looking after our patients and staff at this difficult time we have also made several changes to the way we operate.

 We are asking all patients to avoid coming to the surgery unless they have an appointment.
 If you normally collect your prescription from us please choose a pharmacy and we will send your prescription there.
 If you would normally submit a prescription request on paper you can post your request through the door, sending it to us via post or email it to us (request forms and email addresses can be found at the bottom of this page)

 We are continuing to process letters, referrals etc. but please be prepared for a slightly longer wait than usual, especially if yours is a routine request.
-Letters and other documents which would normally be collected by the patient will be sent to them via post unless otherwise instructed.

 We are not able to issue sick notes for people who are self-isolating due to coronavirus.
 However you can download and print a self-certification letter to give to your employer at the bottom of this page.

 If you have a pre-booked appointment and no symptoms of coronavirus you will be allowed into the building.
-Otherwise you will be asked to wait outside while reception deal with your query.
+Otherwise you will be asked to wait outside while we deal with your query.
 Anyone with symptoms of coronavirus will be told to return home and self-isolate immediately.

-Some appointments such as blood tests cannot be replaced by telephone calls and patients will have to continue to come to the surgery.
-However these will be restricted to only things which are immediately necessary and you should notify us if you develop any symptoms ahead of your appointment.
+Appointments with nurses will be restricted to only things which are immediately necessary and you should notify us if you develop any symptoms ahead of your appointment.

 Online: If you have signed up for online access you can request prescriptions here.